10 Surprising Signs of Low Self Worth and How to Boost It

 How to Overcome It

 To overcome the perfectionism and fear of failure associated with low self worth, it’s important to reframe your mindset and redefine success.
+Instead of basing your worth on achieving flawlessness, you can shift your focus to personal growth, learning, and resilience.

 Embracing the idea that failure is a natural part of the learning process can help alleviate the pressure you put on yourself.
 And, it can open you up to opportunities for growth and self-discovery.

-Rather than berating yourself for your mistakes or shortcomings, cultivate a kind and supportive inner voice that encourages us to learn from our experiences.
+Practicing self-compassion is also crucial in overcoming perfectionism and fear of failure.
+So, rather than berating yourself for your mistakes or shortcomings, cultivate a kind and supportive inner voice that encourages us to learn from our experiences.

 Recognizing and celebrating your successes, no matter how small, can also help boost your self worth and build confidence.